 Communication among animals in the bush seemed so intuitive.
 So why was it hard for humans?
-I thought of T-man, the caretaker.
+I thought of my inability to understand T-man, the caretaker.

 One time when Rogers returned from visiting T-man, he told me, “T-man and his wife sit in the same room for hours and don’t talk.
 They don’t use words.
 Bushmen use their bodies to speak for them.”

-I couldn’t imagine sitting for hours with no computer, no phone, no books, no talk, and only slipping deep into a mind space.
+I couldn’t imagine passing the night away with no computer, no phone, no books, no talk, and only slipping deep into a mindspace.
 It was as if the bushman had a sixth sense that I couldn’t perceive.

-I was embarrassed that I hadn’t understood his language on our game ride.
-T-man could have been shouting at me with his body talk, but I heard none of it.
+I was embarrassed that I hadn’t understood T-man when we went on our game ride.
+He could have been shouting at me with his body talk, but I heard none of it.
 I’d become too dependent on words, text, and emails to see there were other ways of connecting.

 A couple of days later, T-man’s wife came over to our shared water pump and filled up a plastic jug.
 She looked at me but said nothing.
 I felt an unspoken nudge from her.

 “I saw you getting off the bus yesterday.
 Were you returning from work?”
 I asked.